 I went down to Airport Rail link, it operates between 06.00 until midnight.
 I took an airport rail link to my hostel in the city.
 My travel organizers (Unfortunately I booked a tour) from India planned the sightseeing tour in a haphazard manner and we wasted a lot of time due to this mismanagement.
 After personally visiting, I came up with below itinerary for 3 days.
 It saves on time and even if you have 3 days, you can explore most of the places in a relaxed manner.

-I recommend following things to do in Bangkok in 3 days, as per below day wise itinerary –
+I recommend following things to do in Bangkok in my 3 days of itinerary.

 Day 1 (Temple Hopping)